EliasRut/Vector-Monkeys-Coding-Dojo/WORKSPACE_SETUP.md

 ```
 which should again show some kind of version number.

-#### Create a GitHub Account
-If you don't have one yet, please set up a GitHub Account.
-We'll use it all out through the course
-to get experience with Git.

 ### Only for Windows
 As a final step, go and install Visual Studio Code on your Windows environment - not your Linux
 machine.
 Careful, Visual Studio Code is not the same as Visual Studio.